francois-rd/coma/docs/source/tutorials/core/register.rst

 ========

-The meat of working with ``coma`` is to :func:`~coma.core.register.register` new commands to an :func:`~coma.core.initiate.initiate`\ d coma.
+The meat of working with ``coma`` is to :func:`~coma.core.register.register` new commands with an :func:`~coma.core.initiate.initiate`\ d coma.

-The main use cases, including command naming, command objects, config objects, config identifiers, and :func:`~coma.core.register.register`\ ing multiple commands have all been covered in the :doc:`introductory tutorial <../intro>`.
+The main use cases for :func:`~coma.core.register.register`, including command names, command objects, config objects, config identifiers, and :func:`~coma.core.register.register`\ ing multiple commands have all been covered in the :doc:`introductory tutorial <../intro>`.
 Here, the emphasis is on local ``argparse`` overrides and local hooks as additional use cases.

 ``argparse`` Overrides
 ----------------------

-By default, ``coma`` uses `ArgumentParser.add_subparsers <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_subparsers>`_
+By default, ``coma`` uses `ArgumentParser.add_subparsers().add_parser() <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_subparsers>`_
 to create a new `ArgumentParser <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser>`_ with default parameters for each :func:`~coma.core.register.register`\ ed command.
-However, you can provide keyword arguments to override the defaults in the internal call through the :obj:`parser_kwargs` parameter to :func:`~coma.core.register.register`.
+However, you can provide keyword arguments to override the default parameter values in the internal :obj:`add_parser()` call through the :obj:`parser_kwargs` parameter to :func:`~coma.core.register.register`.

 For example, suppose you want to add `command aliases <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_subparsers>`_.
 This can be achieved through the :obj:`aliases` keyword: